JakeRoyRandall/breadth-first-bakery/README.md

 Successful moves are counted, undo restores the prior count, and restart clears it.
 Current saves add the move count as a sixth header integer; legacy five-field saves load with zero moves.
 The count is limited to 1,000,000; further moves leave the game unchanged.
 Malformed headers fail without replacing the current game.

 The `n` command suggests the next key along a shortest route.
 Ties prefer north, east, south, then west.
 It changes no state, counter, or undo history; `h` still reports remaining distance.

+Saves use an exclusively created temporary sibling, then rename only after all writes and close succeed.
+Failed saves preserve the existing target and clean up temporary output.
+This implementation targets POSIX systems such as macOS and Linux.